What Is the Student Away at School Discount?

 How the Student Away at School Discount Works

-Discounts are a great way to lower your rates.
-Just about every insurer offers several.
+Insurers offer policyholders with rate-lowering discounts to entice new business.
+Just about every provider offers several.
 Often, you can qualify for more than one to save even more money.

-Insurers offer savings to collegiate families, teen drivers, and young drivers.
-The student away at school discount is one example.
-It’s for when a family member attends college hundreds of miles from home without bringing their vehicle to campus.
-Insurance companies reduce costs because the car will be at home and won’t be in as much danger of getting into an accident.
+Insurance companies offer savings to collegiate families, teen drivers, and young drivers.
+Discounts for students away at school is an example.
+This reward is granted when an insured driver on the policy attends college or university 100 miles from home without bringing their vehicle to campus.
+Insurers reduce costs because the car will be at home and won’t be in as much danger of getting into an accident.

-To qualify, you must meet several requirements.
-First, someone on your policy must attend college or high school far from home without their car.
-Most insurance companies have a set distance in miles to qualify.
-Then, you must meet your insurer’s age requirement.
-Each provider will have its own set of rules, but most of them are consistent.
+Student away at school car insurance discounts have several common requirements.
+First, students on your policy must attend a college or university some distance from home without their car.
+Most insurers have a set range in miles to qualify.
+Then, you must meet your provider’s age requirement.
+Each carrier will have its own set of rules, but most of them are consistent.

 • Your school’s campus is 100 or more miles from your permanent address